Tori Comes Out of Her Shell helps children remember that Jesus is always our greatest friend and sees us when we feel all alone.

 Tori the turtle feels all alone.
-She has just moved to a new pond and a new school with her family and it seems like everyone has a friend except her.
-Her teacher notices she feels alone and helps her remember Jesus is always her friend and then along the way she makes some new friends.
+She has just moved to a new pond with her family and it seems like everyone has a friend at her new school except for her.
+When her teacher, Miss Minnick, notices Tori feels alone, she helps her remember Jesus is always her friend and encourages her not to be scared about meeting new people.
+When Tori finds another lonely classmate on the playground, she feels brave enough to come out of her shell and make a new friend.

 "These books are a uniquely different genre from classic children's bedtime reading.
 They are counseling books to help children.
 They provide a creative avenue for children to consider how their faith is intimately relevant to their struggles.
 This is what makes this series of books so significant."